icelab/til/README.md

 ## Assets

-The design-specifics for this site are contained in a separate `til-assets` private repo.
+The design-specifics for this site are contained in a separate Icelab-specific `til-assets` private repo.
 You’ll need to remove the `.gitmodules` file and place your own assets in `./source/assets/public`.
 We’ve left a base target for you to copy in `./source/assets/public-demo`, so just:

 ```
 rm .gitmodules